ndhung1104/auction-website/codex_tasks.md

 - [x] Extend Profile sections to list active bids and won auctions.
 - [x] Add watchlist and Q&A controls on `ProductDetailPage`, plus seller-only actions for appending description or rejecting bidders.

-## Week 7 – Systems & Flow Completion
+## Week 7 â€“ Systems & Flow Completion
 ### DBA
 - [x] Configure PostgreSQL full-text search on product names (and related fields as needed).
 ### Backend